Severity snapshot

 ISI

-The Insomnia Severity Index, a seven-item self-report questionnaire for recent insomnia burden.
+The Insomnia Severity Index, a seven-item self-report measure of recent insomnia burden.

 CBT-I

-Cognitive behavioral therapy for insomnia, a structured behavioral treatment commonly recommended for chronic insomnia.
+Cognitive behavioral therapy for insomnia, a structured non-drug treatment commonly recommended for persistent insomnia.